 Kristina Wilson received a B.A in 1993 and Ph.D. in 2001 from Yale University.
 She joined the Clark faculty in the fall of 2004.

 Wilson’s interests include nineteenth- and twentieth-century painting and sculpture, modern design and architecture, and the history and methodologies of art history.
 Her scholarly research has focused on American painting in the interwar years, the birth of modernist design in the U.S. in the early twentieth century, and the history and criticism of museums.
-She is particularly interested in the roles museums have played in defining modern art, and in teaching modern art from a multi-disciplinary point of view.
+She is particularly interested in the roles museums have played in defining modern art, and in teaching modern art from a multi-disciplinary perspective.

-At Clark, Wilson teaches lecture courses on nineteenth, twentieth, and twenty-first century art, as well as an upper-level course on modern design (ARTH 243: Design in the 20th Century: Arts and Crafts to Ikea).
-She also teaches seminars on gender in art, art and culture in twentieth-century America, and art history methods (ARTH 210, required for the art history major).
-She has worked with undergraduates on a variety of research projects.
+At Clark, Wilson has worked with undergraduates on a variety of research projects.
 See the “Life of a Campus” tab on this page for an account of the research project she conducted with students in 2011-2012 on the architectural history of the Clark campus.
-See the “Cyanotypes” tab on this page for an account of the seminar (Fall 2015) and exhibition (spring 2016) on cyanotype photography with the Worcester Art Museum.
+See the “Cyanotypes” tab on this page for an account of the seminar (Fall 2015) and exhibition (spring 2016) on the history and reception of cyanotype photography with the Worcester Art Museum.
+Wilson also teaches lecture courses on nineteenth, twentieth, and twenty-first century art, upper-level courses on modern design, gender in art, and art history methods (ARTH 210, required for the art history major).